 Cybercriminals prey on people’s fears relating to their health and safety, and there are a lot of fraudulent emails going around related to the coronavirus (COVID-19).
 Cybersecurity experts are warning consumers to beware of emails, texts, and phone calls claiming to have advice on how to protect yourself from the virus, those that claim to have a cure, and also those that claim to have hard-to-get protective items like hand sanitizer, gloves and disinfecting wipes.

-Our own Security Officer, Julio Figueroa, stresses the importance of not giving away personal information, such as social security numbers, account or credit card numbers, or PIN numbers.
+We cannot stress enough, the importance of not giving away personal information, such as social security numbers, account or credit card numbers, or PINs.
 Additionally, keep in mind that a legitimate company would never ask for your online banking information, including username and password.